What are the effects of drugs on my driving?

 Your conviction will also appear on your licence, which may affect your job if you drive for a living.

-And you could also face much higher insurance premiums.
+You could also face much higher insurance premiums.

-The law on driving and prescription medication
+What's the law on driving and prescription medication?

 Driving under the influence of any drug is illegal if it impairs your ability to drive, whether the drug is legal or illegal.